galElmalah/scaffolder/packages/scaffolder-vscode/README.md

 ## Requirements

-**This extension relay upon the fact that you got scaffolder-cli installed globally.
+**This extension relay upon the fact that you got easy-scaffolder installed globally.
-Run `npm i -g scaffolder`**
+Run `npm i -g easy-scaffolder`**

 ## Extension Settings